onflow/cadence-lang.org/docs/tutorial/01-first-steps.md

 Open the `ChangeGreeting` transaction, enter a new `greeting`, and `Send` it.

 :::

+Doing so executes a transaction to call `changeGreeting` and update the value in `greeting` for this specific instance of `HelloWorld`, deployed by address `0x06`.

 Once the transaction completes, you'll see the output in the `Log` at the bottom of the window.